tadklimp/PoeSC/sachbericht.md

 ## Gab es schon Aufführungen?
 (1.000 Zeichen)
 - ( Have there been performances yet? )

 Due to the current pandemic restrictions, a live performance has not been yet been possible, but I hope it will soon be.
 Nevertheless, the software as of date and all the source-code material is available online for anyone to freely access through LINK.
-I support the open-source sharing of code, software and research in general, as this I believe is fundamental to our nourishment and formation as community; it has already had a huge impact on my education and artistic development and I consider myself part of this millieu.
+I support the open-source sharing of code, software and research in general, as this I believe is fundamental to our nourishment and formation as community; it has already had a huge impact on my education and artistic development and I consider myself part of this millieu/discourse.
 The project is still under development and will continue to be for the following months as more and more elements are refined.
 That repository will continue to be updated.